jundalisay/sp/content/en/research/mohammad/quran/sura-011a.md

 {{< /r >}}

 {{< l a="Enki Agents" >}}
-<sup>48</sup> O Noah, disembark with peace from Us; and with blessings upon you, and upon communities from those with you.
-Other communities We will grant prosperity,
-and then a painful torment from Us will befall them.
+<sup>48</sup> O Noah, disembark with peace from Us with blessings upon you, and upon communities from those with you.
+Other communities We will grant prosperity, and then a painful torment from Us will befall them.
 {{< /l >}}